 The first chapter in the exploration of Tracy’s relationship with her mother, Giuseppina Salvatore (1933-2015).
 Created between Collemacchia and Cerreto, Molise, Italy in 2016.

 A choreographed slide projection combines drawings, photographs and writing to reveal a five decade long consideration of a condition of duality: Scots-Italian identity.

 ERASMUS THE CLOWN

-Video, sound track and a letter to the audience from our son Erasmus, who plays the Clown.
-Continuing our interest in portraiture, the representation of conflict and the space between private and public.
+Video, sound track and a letter to the audience from Tracy & Edwin's son Erasmus, who plays the Clown.
+Continuing their interest in portraiture, the representation of conflict and the space between private and public.

 NO MORE LYING